 When Katie started drinking broth on the GAPS Intro Diet she felt even more bloated than before and had headaches every day.
 She thought it was a die-off reaction, but when it didn’t stop after a whole week she came to me for help.
 I asked her exactly how she was making her broth, and she explained that she was slow cooking bones and meat for at least 24 hours, like she learned on a popular Real Food blog.
 I suggested that this might be the issue, and that she should try making meat stock for the first few months of GAPS instead.

 You, like Katie, might be wondering what’s the difference between meat stock and bone broth?
-In the Gut and Psychology Syndrome book, Dr. Natasha Campbell-McBride refers to both meat stock and bone broth.
+In the Gut and Psychology Syndrome book, Dr. Natasha Campbell-McBride refers to both meat stock.
 It’s easy to get confused by these two terms, especially because Dr. Natasha refers to them the opposite way that chefs refer to them.

-For the GAPS Diet, meat stock refers to a piece of meat on the bone that’s cooked covered in water for 2 to 3 hours at a higher rolling simmer.
-The benefit of meat stock is that it’s more gentle and easy to digest and it’s a great place to start on the GAPS Intro Diet.
-Especially if you have a diagnosis of Small Intestine Bacterial Overgrowth, or SIBO, you want to stick with meat stock.
+For the GAPS Diet, meat stock refers to a piece of meat on the bone that’s cooked just barely covered in water for 2 to 3 hours at a simmer.
+The benefit of meat stock is that it’s more gentle and easy to digest and it’s what to use on GAPS, but particularly during the GAPS Intro Diet.
+If you have a diagnosis of Small Intestine Bacterial Overgrowth, or SIBO, you want to stick with meat stock.
 Bone broth has nutrients that are broken down, called glycoproteins, and these can actually act to feed SIBO bacteria.